nuxeo/nuxeo-platform-indexing-gateway/README.md

 This nuxeo platform plugin provides a simple WebService interface that can be used to :

  - browse the repository data

  - know what has changed in the repository in a given time range

  - read all data of a document (attributes, ACLs, Blobs ...)

-This WS API is typically used for external indexers that needs to crawl Nuxeo repository and be able to know what has changed between 2 indexings.
+This WS API is typically used for external indexers that needs to crawl Nuxeo repository and be able to know what has changed between 2 indexing.

-## Recommandation and Warnings
+## Recommendation and Warnings

 ### SOAP API